rwright97/rwright97.github.io/Sigma_Detection_Rules.md

 We now have an escalated permissions shell session!
 So, this attack path is what we will be writing a sigma rule for.

+Lastly, I will verify this showed up on logs, I checked inside of journalctl and here it is:

 ## Detection Engineering